rothos/lexitron/README.md

 list of words, along with a header describing the results.

-The results are separated into "proper" words (capitalized, like "France") and "common" words (lowercase, like "banana").
+The results are separated into "proper" words (capitalized, like "France") and "common" words (lowercase, like "boat").

 Using the `-x` flag will return a more machine-readable output with one word per line.